iwasherefirst2/laravel-multimail/README.md

 ### Bulk messages

 For bulk messages, you may first require a mailer object.
+You can define a pause in seconds ($timeout) after a number of mails ($frequency) has been send.

 	$mailer = /iwasherefirst2/MultiMail::getMailer('email@gmail.com' , $timeout, $frequency);